casper-ecosystem/cep-78-enhanced-nft/README.md

 - `"minting_mode"`: The [`MintingMode`](#minting) modality that dictates the access to the `mint()` entry-point in the NFT contract.
 This is an optional parameter that will default to restricting access to the installer of the contract.
 This parameter cannot be changed once the contract has been installed.
 - `"allow_minting"`: The `"allow_minting"` flag allows the installer of the contract to pause the minting of new NFTs.
 The `allow_minting` is a boolean toggle that allows minting when `true`.
 If not provided at install the toggle will default to `true`.
 This value can be changed by the installer by calling the `set_variables()` entrypoint.
-- `"whitelist_mode"`: The [`WhitelistMode`](#whitelistmode) modality dictates whether the contract whitelist can be updated.
+- `"whitelist_mode"`: The [`WhitelistMode`](#whitelistmode) modality dictates whether the acl whitelist can be updated.
 This optional parameter will default to an unlocked whitelist that can be updated post installation.
 This parameter cannot be changed once the contract has been installed.
 - `"holder_mode"`: The [`NFTHolderMode`](#nftholdermode) modality dictates which entities can hold NFTs.
 This is an optional parameter and will default to a mixed mode allowing either `Accounts` or `Contracts` to hold NFTs.
 This parameter cannot be changed once the contract has been installed.
-- `"contract_whitelist"`: The contract whitelist is a list of contract hashes that specifies which contracts can call the `mint()` entrypoint to mint NFTs.
+- `"acl_whitelist"`: The acl whitelist is a list of account and/or contract hashes that specifies which entity can call the `mint()` entrypoint to mint NFTs.
 This is an optional parameter which will default to an empty whitelist.
 This value can be changed via the `set_variables` post installation.
-If the whitelist mode is set to locked, a non-empty whitelist must be passed; else, installation of the contract will fail.
+If the whitelist mode is set to locked, a non-empty whitelist must be passed.
+If the whitelist mode is set to locked and you do not provide a non-empty whitelist, the contract will fail to install.
 - `"burn_mode"`: The [`BurnMode`](#burnmode) modality dictates whether minted NFTs can be burnt.
 This is an optional parameter and will allow tokens to be burnt by default.
 This parameter cannot be changed once the contract has been installed.
 - `"owner_reverse_lookup_mode"`: The [`OwnerReverseLookupMode`](#reportingmode) modality dictates whether the lookup for owners to token identifiers is available.
 This is an optional parameter and will not provide the lookup by default.
 This parameter cannot be changed once the contract has been installed.
 - `"events_mode"`: The [`EventsMode`](#eventsmode) modality selects the event schema used to record any changes that occur to tokens issued by the contract instance.